 The Project Budget is set at $22.1M.
 Cash on hand reduces the total debt required for the project: impact fees, reserve funds and donations.
 Other sources of financing will be sought for the solar array, similar to recent renewable energy projects.

 This brings the total Debt Authorization obtained to $20.4M.
 This authorization number is a ceiling of total bonded and TIF District financing debt.
 Debt will be issued only as needed up to the ceiling authorized by the voters.
+It is estimated that 1/4 of the development costs will be TIF District Financed.

 Additional cost savings were sought during the design process.
 The Library Board of Trustees is also undertaking a Capital Campaign.